streamingfast/substreams/docs/developer-guide/running-substreams.md

 ### Development Mode

-Production and development modes impact how Substreams get executed including:
+Production and development modes impact the execution of Substreams.
+Key aspects of execution include:

-- the time to the first byte,
+- The time required to reach the first byte.
-- the speed at which large ranges get executed,
+- The speed that large ranges get executed.
-- and the module logs and outputs are sent back to the client.
+- The module logs and outputs that are sent back to the client.

 Differences between production and development modes include:

-- Forward Processing is enabled in production mode but not in development mode.
-As such the time to first byte in development mode is faster.
+- Forward execution is enabled in production mode and disabled in development mode.
+- The time required to reach the first byte in development mode is faster than in production mode.
-- In development mode, the client will receive all the logs of the executed modules.
-While in production mode the client will only receive the logs of the output module.
+- In development mode, the client will receive all of the executed module's logs.
+In production mode the client will only receive the output module's logs.
-- In development mode, you may request specific store snapshots that are in the execution tree.
+- In development mode, it's possible to request specific store snapshots in the execution tree.

 Examples: (given the dependencies: `[block] --> [map_pools] --> [store_pools] --> [map_transfers])`

-- Running substreams run substreams.yaml map_transfers will only print the outputs and logs from the map_transfers module.
+- Running the `substreams run substreams.yaml map_transfers` command will only print the `map_transfers` module's outputs and logs.
-- Running substreams run substreams.yaml map_transfers --debug-modules-output=map_pools,map_transfers,store_pools will print the outputs of those 3 modules.
+- Running the `substreams run substreams.yaml map_transfers --debug-modules-output=map_pools,map_transfers,store_pools` command will print the outputs of the `map_pools`, `map_transfers`, and `store_pools` modules.
-- Running substreams run substreams.yaml map_transfers -s 1000 -t +5 --debug-modules-initial-snapshot=store_pools will print all the entries in store_pools at block 999, then continue with outputs and logs from map_transfers in blocks 1000 to 1004.
+- Running the `substreams run substreams.yaml map_transfers -s 1000 -t +5 --debug-modules-initial-snapshot=store_pools` command will print all the entries in the `store_pools` module at block 999, then continue with outputs and logs from the `map_transfers` module in blocks 1000 through 1004.

-### Parallel Processing
+### Parallel Execution for Substreams Modes

-There are two steps involved during parallel processing are back processing and forward processing.
+The two steps involved during parallel execution are backward execution and forward execution.

-Back processing consists of executing in parallel block ranges, from the module's initial block, up to the start block of the request.
-If the start block of the request matches the module's initial block no back processing is performed.
+Backward execution consists of executing in parallel block ranges, from the module's initial block, up to the start block of the request.
+If the start block of the request matches the module's initial block no backwards execution is performed.

-Forward processing consists of executing in parallel block ranges from the start block of the request up to last known final block, also called an irreversible block, or the stop block of the request depending on which is smaller.
-Foward processing significantly improves the performance of Substreams, however the ability to stream module logs is lost.
+Forward execution consists of executing in parallel block ranges from the start block of the request up to last known final block, also called an irreversible block, or the stop block of the request depending on which is smaller.
+Forward execution significantly improves the performance of Substreams, however the ability to stream module logs is lost.

-Back processing will occur in both development and production modes.
-Forward processing only occurs in production mode.
+Backward execution will occur in both development and production modes.
+Forward execution only occurs in production mode.